arpakasso/PlantBot/README.md

 > My name is Elizabeth.

 Hi Elizabeth.
-What would you like to plant?
+What would you like to grow?

 > I want to plant shade-giving trees.